ardeliatay/aws-certification/4-serverless.md

 * No servers
 * Scales out (not up) automatically
   * Can have functions running in parallel at the same time
+* Lambda functions are independent, 1 event = 1 function
+  * But lambda functions can trigger other lambda functions so really 1 evemt can = x functions if functions trigger other functions
 * Inexpensive

 ### Exam Tips